NIA raids 16 locations linked to banned PFI in Karnataka | Law-Order

 - India

-Sleuths of National Investigation Agency (NIA) conducted raids at 16 places belonging to the activists of PFI, a banned outfit, in Dakshina Kannada (DK) district early on Wednesday, sources said.
+The National Investigation Agency (NIA) sleuths on Wednesday simultaneously raided 16 places in Dakshina Kannada district of Karnataka in connection with its ongoing investigations into terror funding.
+The properties searched reportedly belong to activists of the now-banned Popular Front of India (PFI).
+The raid is based on inputs about funding from Gulf countries to Karnataka for helping radical organisations in terror-related activities.

-Houses, offices and hospitals linked to the activists of the banned Popular Front of India (PFI) were searched simultaneously in Mangaluru as well as Puttur, Beltangady, Uppinangady, Venur and Bantwal.
+Sources said the search was conducted in the city as well as Bantwal, Uppinangady, Venur and Belthangady.
+The places raided included a few houses, shops and a hospital.
+Digital evidence regarding money transaction was being collected.

-The raids are part of a probe into the plot of the banned organisation to attack PM Modi on July 12, 2022 at a rally in Bihar, they said.
+The NIA had earlier conducted searches in the coastal district in March last to find out the sources of funding for terror-related activities, including the case in connection with the plot of the PFI to attack Prime Minister Narendra Modi on July 12, 2022 at a rally in Bihar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)